pagkly/Zed/Investopedia3/A Look at the Types of Exchange Traded Products (ETPs).md

 -   Some ETPs behave like debt instruments such as ETNs.

--   ETPs are popular products but have varying trading volumes which can affect liquidity.
+-   ETPs are popular products but have varying trading volumes which can affect [[Investopedia3/Liquidity]].

 ## Growth of Exchange-Traded Products